Building a Web App to Talk with AI Using OpenAI's Realtime API

 You can find the original version here.

-Until now, I have created a CLI-based voice conversation script using OpenAI's Realtime API.
+Up to now, I have created CLI-based voice conversation scripts using OpenAI's Realtime API.

-Thanks to the voice conversion tool SoX (Sound eXchange), this script was easy to implement, but I also wanted to try creating a web app.
-Here, I will use the Vue framework Nuxt to create an app that allows voice conversations with the Realtime API on a web browser.
+Thanks to the audio conversion tool SoX (Sound eXchange), these scripts were easy to implement, but I wanted to try making a web app as well.
+Here, I will create an app using the Vue framework Nuxt that allows voice conversations with the Realtime API on a web browser.

-The structure of the web app is as follows.
+The configuration of the web app is as follows.

-Accessing the Realtime API directly from the browser would expose the OpenAI API key to users.
-To avoid this, we use Nuxt's server function (Nitro) to mediate access to the Realtime API.
+If you access the Realtime API directly from the browser, you will be exposing your OpenAI API key to users.
+To avoid this, we use Nuxt's server functionality (Nitro) to mediate access to the Realtime API.

-Below is a video of this web app in action (unmute to hear the AI voice.
-Please be mindful of your surroundings).
+Below is a video of this web app in action (Unmute to hear the AI's voice.
+Please be mindful of your surroundings before unmuting).

-In this video, my input voice was not recorded (for some reason), but I am actually speaking as represented by the text messages and audio waveform.
+In this video, my input voice was not recorded (for some reason), but in reality, I am speaking as represented by the text messages and audio waveforms.

-This article focuses on key parts and does not cover all the source code.
-The source code is available on GitHub, so if you want to try it out, please run it yourself (note that the Realtime API is quite expensive, so be careful not to overuse it).
+This article focuses on the important parts, so I will not list or explain all the source code.
+The source code is published on GitHub, so if you want to actually try it out, please run it (however, the Realtime API is quite expensive, so please be careful not to overuse it).

 Setup